onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 Please refer to the API referenced [here](https://numerics.gitlab-pages.onera.net/coupling/cwipi/dev/index.html).

 The function to start a CWIPI coupling between two codes is **init**.
 It takes the MPI communicator that includes the MPI ranks of all the coupled codes.
-In this basic exemple, `code 1` will be running on the MPI rank 0 and `code 2` on the MPI rank 1.
+In this basic example, `code 1` will be running on the MPI rank 0 and `code 2` on the MPI rank 1.
 Thus, CWIPI will get the MPI communicator composed of MPI rank 0 and 1.
 Why do we provide the name of the solver as an array?
 Well, because since version 1.0 CWIPI allows several solvers to run on the same MPI rank.
 In this basic case, we only have one code per MPI rank.
 In real life applications the solvers run on more than one MPI rank.